The Swiss authorities online

 Contact the compensation office that was responsible for collecting your contributions when the gaps occurred, or the compensation office that currently collects your contributions.
 You will need to provide documents (e.g. salary certificates and statements), as proof of your salary.

-Swiss and EU/EFTA citizens who relocate to a country outside the EU/EFTA, may join the voluntary OASI/IV.
-To do so, they must have been insured with the compulsory OASI/IV/EO/(ALV) insurance for five years, and they must apply within a year of having been insured to the Swiss representation (embassy or consulate) responsible for their place of residence or to the Swiss compensation office in Geneva.
-Voluntary OASI/IV requires contributions amounting to 9.8% of your income.
-Spouses, registered partners and children of persons with a voluntary OASI/IV insurance are not automatically insured, and need to be insured independently.
+If you are a Swiss or EU/EFTA citizen and relocate to a country outside the EU/EFTA, you can pay into the voluntary OASI/IV scheme provided you have been insured under the compulsory OASI/IV/EO/(ALV) insurance scheme for five consecutive years prior to moving abroad.
+You must apply within a year of having been insured under the compulsory scheme to the Swiss representation (embassy or consulate) responsible for your place of residence or to the Swiss compensation office in Geneva.
+If you are employed , you pay 9.8% of your income in contributions.
+Spouses, registered partners and children of persons with a voluntary OASI/IV insurance are not automatically insured, and so need to be insured separately .

 If you are not employed, your contributions are considered to be paid, provided your spouse or registered partner is employed and made contributions of at least CHF 1,844 per year.
 Insured persons who are not employed pay a contribution based on the investment and retirement incomes.
 The minimum contribution for voluntary insurance is CHF 922 per year, and the maximum contribution, CHF 23,050 per year.
 For more details, see factsheet: ‘10.02 - Voluntary Old Age, Survivors' and Invalidity Insurance.’

 Foreign nationals from countries with which Switzerland has not concluded a social security agreement may reclaim the paid OASI contributions if they leave Switzerland permanently.
 Repayment includes the shares paid both by the employee and by the employer, but does not include interest rates.
 Certain conditions must be observed for the repayment of OASI contributions.